anajlm/AdaTask/README.md

 - **Contracts**
-	- **FilterableTask**: Interface defining tasks that can be filtered based on specific criteria.
+	- `FilterableTask`: Interface defining tasks that can be filtered based on specific criteria.

 - **Enums**
-	- **Priority**: defines the priority levels that can be assigned to tasks: LOW, MEDIUM, and HIGH.
+	- Priority: defines the priority levels that can be assigned to tasks: LOW, MEDIUM, and HIGH.

 - **Entities**
-	- **PersonalTask**: Inherits from BaseTask for personal tasks.
+	- `PersonalTask`: Inherits from `BaseTask` for personal tasks.
-	- **StudyTask**: Extends TaskWithDeadline and and implements FilterableTask.
+	- `StudyTask`: Extends `TaskWithDeadline` and and implements FilterableTask.
 Represents study tasks.
 It includes a `subject` attribute, indicating the subject of study.
-	- **WorkTask**: Extends TaskWithDeadline and implements FilterableTask.
+	- `WorkTask`: Extends `TaskWithDeadline` and implements FilterableTask.
 Represents work tasks.
 It includes a `client` attribute, indicating the client associated with the task.

 #### Repository Layer:

 Manages data storage using in-memory lists for simplicity.

-- **TaskRepository**: Interface to provide methods for basic CRUD operations (Create, Read, Update, Delete) on tasks.
+- `TaskRepository`: Interface to provide methods for basic CRUD operations (Create, Read, Update, Delete) on tasks.
 This interface is designed to handle various task types through generics.
-- **PersonalTaskInMemoryRepository**, **StudyTaskInMemoryRepository**, and **WorkTaskInMemoryRepository**: Implement `TaskRepository` for personal, study, and work tasks.
+- `PersonalTaskInMemoryRepository`, `StudyTaskInMemoryRepository`, and `WorkTaskInMemoryRepository`: Implement `TaskRepository` for personal, study, and work tasks.
 Each repository class provides implementations for creating, retrieving, updating, and deleting tasks specific to its type.

 #### Service Layer: